-University of Wisconsin Oshkosh offers more than 60 majors across four colleges.
-UW Oshkosh has been providing the residents of northeastern Wisconsin with high-quality and affordable education since 1871.
+Located on the Fox River near downtown Oshkosh, UW Oshkosh offers more than 60 majors across four colleges and has been providing the residents of Wisconsin with high-quality and affordable education since 1871.

-The third largest public university in the state, UW Oshkosh is committed to providing students with a broad knowledge base and transferable skills as well as a strong sense of values and ethics that prepares them for civic leadership in society.
+The University of Wisconsin Oshkosh, the third largest public university in the state, is committed to providing students with a broad knowledge base and transferable skills as well as a strong sense of values and ethics that prepares them for civic leadership in society.

 The campus community promotes enrichment and active learning with opportunities for sports and recreation, arts and culture, service learning and career-building.
 More than 13,600 students benefit from the nationally recognized expertise of our faculty, a wide variety of courses and degrees offered — including 58 undergraduate majors, 17 master’s degree programs and one doctoral degree (Doctorate of Nursing Practice) — and modest class sizes that foster one-on-one and collaborative learning with professors, rather than teaching assistants.